Number One In Pest Control In Western Maine

 Elliott Pest Control – Experience, Knowledge, Skill, And Dependability In Those Critical Situations

-Pests – Hornets Wasps Bees
+Pests – Hornets and Wasps

 Perhaps the best separation between almost all Maine bees and wasps/hornets are their feeding habits and “body hair”.
 First, all hornets are wasps but not all wasps are hornets.
 All wasps/hornets develop as a predator or parasite of other insects or are scavengers.
 Wasps/hornets have generally a minor role in pollination (primarily done by the males) and have a comparatively much less “hairy” body than bees.
 The wasps/hornets that are problematics for Mainers are yellow-jacket wasps, paper wasps, and baldfaced hornet wasp.